 The INF file of a driver package must not contain an INF DefaultInstall section if the driver package is to be digitally signed.
 Microsoft, in the INF Default Install Section documentation

 The documentation is incorrect.
-I have distributed signed drivers with DefaultInstall sections to our customers since November 2012 and there have been no problems.
+I have distributed signed drivers with DefaultInstall sections to our customers since November 2012 and the DefaultInstall section has caused no problems.
 I don't see any reason why there should be a problem.
-While I was figuring out the signing process, I used the DefaultInstall section almost exclusively as my method for testing driver package installation.
+While I was figuring out the signing process in 2012, I used the DefaultInstall section almost exclusively as my method for testing driver package installation.

 The DefaultInstall section allows a user to install your INF file simply by right-clicking on it and selecting "Install".
-Really you should use DPInst or make your own installer that calls SetupCopyOEMInf, but the DefaultInstall section is easy to add and it could be useful to some customers, so you should have it.
+Really you should use DPInst, SetupCopyOEMInf, or PnPUtil to install drivers, but the DefaultInstall section is easy to add and it could be useful to some customers, so you should have it.

 For example, if your driver is named

 foo_driver.inf, you should add the following lines:

 You can even reference multiple INF files in the CopyINF directive if you want.

 Myth: The INF version number indicates OS support

 Create an INF file in your driver package directory and edit it for Windows Vista.
 Specifically, change the build date to 4/1/2006 or greater and the version to 6.
 For example:

 Generally, kmsigning.doc is pretty good, but that line is wrong.